hirtanak/cyclecloud-Particleworks/README.md

 1. cd cyclecloud-Particleworks<version>
 1. put Particleworks library/model on <template>/blob directory.
 1. pug OSS PBS Pro files on <template>/blob directory.
 1. Rewrite "Files" attribute for your binariy in "project.ini" file.
 1. run "cyclecloud project upload azure-storage" for uploading template to CycleCloud
 1. "cyclecloud import_template -f templates/pbs_extended_nfs_pw.txt" for register this template to your CycleCloud

-## How to run Siemens Particleworks
+## How to run Prometech Particleworks

 1. Model and Directory set up
 1. qsub ~/pwrun.sh (sample as below)